 Top tip

-Leave the pastitsio to rest for 15 minutes before serving so it can set into its layers.
+Leave your Cypriot Pastitsio to rest for 15 minutes before serving so it can set into its layers.
 It will also be hotter than the sun so this gives it a chance to cool down a bit before eating.

 Authentic Cypriot Pastitsio